anushas-dev/waste-aware/CONTRIBUTING.md

 2. Update the README.md if needed
 3. Your PR should have a clear title and description
 4. Link any related issues in your PR description
+5. **Wait for automated checks to pass** - Our CI/CD workflows will automatically:
+   - Test your code across multiple Node.js versions
+   - Run linting and code quality checks
+   - Perform security audits
+   - Validate the production build
+   - Check your PR against our quality checklist

+### CI/CD Workflow Information

+We have automated workflows that help maintain code quality:

+- **CI/CD Pipeline**: Runs on every push and PR to test builds, security, and code quality
+- **PR Validation**: Provides detailed feedback on pull requests with targeted checks
+- **Dependency Updates**: Weekly automated checks for outdated packages and security issues

+You can see the status of these checks in the "Actions" tab or as status checks on your PR.
+Make sure all checks pass before requesting review!

+### Common CI/CD Issues and Solutions

+**Build Failures:**
+- Run `npm run build` locally to test
+- Check for missing dependencies in package.json
+- Ensure all imports are correct

+**Linting Errors:**
+- Run `npm run lint` locally first
+- Use `npm run lint -- --fix` to auto-fix simple issues
+- Follow the existing code style in the project

+**Security Audit Failures:**
+- Run `npm audit` to see vulnerabilities
+- Use `npm audit fix` for automatic fixes
+- Check our weekly dependency update issues for guidance

 ## Reporting Issues